hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/058_maya_and_the_evolution_of_the_conception_of_god.md

 (*Delivered in London, 20th October 1896*)

-We have seen how the idea of Mâyâ, which forms, as it were, one of the basic doctrines of the Advaita Vedanta, is, in its germs, found even in the Samhitâs, and that in reality all the ideas which are developed in the Upanishads are to be found already in the Samhitas in some form or other.
+We have seen how the idea of Māyā, which forms, as it were, one of the basic doctrines of the Advaita Vedanta, is, in its germs, found even in the Samhitās, and that in reality all the ideas which are developed in the Upanishads are to be found already in the Samhitas in some form or other.
 Most of you are by this time familiar with the idea of Maya, and know that it is sometimes erroneously explained as illusion, so that